ivan-hc/Skype-appimage/README.md

 # Skype-appimage
-Unofficial AppImage of Skype built from the official deb package.
+Unofficial AppImage of Skype built from the official Snap package.

 ---------------------------------